- Resource Categories

 In some applications relays use the output signal from a sensor to control a system.
 Note that there are thousands of relays available and multiple sensor output types, so it can be confusing how to hook up the relay to the output of the sensor.

-Sensors should be configured as open collector and not have any internal pull up/pull downs, as the relay will act as the pull up/pull down.
+Sensors should be configured as open collectors and not have any internal pull up/pull downs, as the relay will act as the pull up/pull down.

 First, you need to determine if the sensor has an NPN (current sinking) or a PNP (current sourcing) output: